CianciarusoCataldo/modular-plugin-url-checker/README.md

-# modular-plugins
+# modular-plugin-url-checker

-A collection of various and useful plugins for modular-engine
+An url checker plugin for modular-engine system, to handle URL parameters